 What will happen when you go to your doctor's office?

 Some questions: Your doctor will want details about the medicines you've been using, your symptoms, and your health.

-Other tests.
-Depending on your case, your doctor may need other tests, like a chest X-ray.
+Other tests: Depending on your case, your doctor may need to see some other things, like a chest X-ray.

-Treatment.
-If your symptoms are bad, your doctor will give you medicine to control the reaction.
+Treatment: If your symptoms are severe, your doctor will give you medicine to help control the reaction.